aws-samples/amazon-dynamodb-labs/README.md

 On merge to master, a GitHub action will deploy the assets to amazon-dynamodb-labs.com and verify the build to ensure the markdown and other files are correctly formatted.
 From there, a maintainer must manually pull the changes and push to https://catalog.workshops.aws/dynamodb-labs/en-US

+#### Internal maintainer: sync changes to internal copy of this repo
+This public repo is pushed to the internal repo in workshop studio using a combination of rsync (we assume you are on macOS) and git.
+The file `sync.sh` copies the source files to the WS repo folder, and after that you follow the internal README.md to complete the sync.
+1. Run sync.sh to sync the public repo to the amazon-dynamodb-immersion-day repo. e.g. `./sync.sh  -d /Users/$USER/workspace/amazon-dynamodb-immersion-day` .
+Choose y to sync the files.
+2. Change into the directory for amazon-dynamodb-immersion-day (the workshop studio version), open README.md, and follow the instructions there to git add and push the changes internally.
+Note that some assets, specifically the LEDA central account resources, are only authored on the internal repo, and they have a separate set of commands to push updates because they are assets that must be in a special S3 bucket owned by WS.

 ## License
 This project is licensed under the Apache-2.0 License.